Black-Beard-Sdk/Black.Beard.ComponentModel/Docs/ExposedTypes.md

 ```

-## autodiscover types in assemblies load only assemblies not yet loaded that match with the filters
+## Autodiscover types in assemblies load only assemblies not yet loaded that match with the filters

 ```CSHARP